-Even short-term use of methamphetamine can cause health issues and put you at a high risk of overdosing.
+Short-term use of methamphetamine can also cause various health issues and put you at a high risk of overdosing.

 Meth use can lead to overdosing, especially if you have been abusing the substance for a long time.
 The Substance Abuse and Mental Health Services Administration states some of the most common signs of a meth overdose.
 They include:

 - Labored breathing

 How severe the symptoms of an overdose depend on the amount of meth consumed and the person’s overall health.
 Always get help if there is a risk of an overdose.

 When a person stops using meth, they may experience withdrawal symptoms.
 These can include:

 - Cravings for the drug

 - Agitation and irritability

 - Loss of appetite

 At Gloria Detox and Rehab Center, we understand the unique and complex needs of those struggling with meth addiction.
 We provide a comprehensive treatment program that includes detox services to start your journey toward sobriety.
 Our medical team will work to ensure you are as safe and comfortable as possible during methamphetamine withdrawal.